 A video or film production degree will help develop your technical knowledge of cameras, lighting, and other videography-related aspects.
 At the same time, it provides several opportunities for honing your creative talent and passion.

 These skills and knowledge will also help you excel in other careers in many different sectors related to the film and video industry.

-Within the film industry, you have obvious choices such as a film director, video editor, lighting technician, location manager, television producer, and many more.
-This is where your degree is directly useful.
+Within the film industry, you have obvious choices, such as a film director, video editor, lighting technician, location manager, television producer, and many more.
+This is where your degree is directly applicable.

 Other jobs where you might use the same degree include broadcast engineering, product designing, television floor manager or camera operator, broadcast journalist, and VFX artist.

 Since you’ll want to start your job hunt with industries related to the creative arts, the fierce competition might initially challenge you.

 Work on gaining as much experience as possible; a strong portfolio and networking can give you that big break!

 You can apply for contracted jobs in other industries if you want to go a more traditional route.
 These may include advertising, corporate business, marketing, charities, and even university teaching.